 The Firm does not hold client money and as a result has no obligation to pay its clients.
 In addition, the likelihood of a default in receiving our management fees and other fund management remuneration is considered to be very low.
 Even though the Firm does not consider credit risk as having a material adverse effect on the Firm’s business, mitigation steps include the funds managed by the Firm (on behalf of the fund entities) getting approval from the fund entities’ directors before any material decisions are made, with cash transactions executed where applicable with highly rated counterparties (the Firm’s banking arrangements are with the HSBC group, a AA-/Aa2 rated banking organization listed on the London Stock Exchange).

 The Firm does not undertake any proprietary trading; hence exposure to market risk is limited to the movement in foreign exchange rates which affects the value of investment management fees (receivable in NZ dollars) and other fund management remuneration due from the fund entities either paid or based in a currency other than sterling.
-In addition, the Firm’s liquid funds are held in sterling or converted into sterling over a very short timeframe (less than 3 months).
+In addition, most of the Firm’s liquid funds are held in sterling or converted into sterling over a very short timeframe (less than 3 months).
 In light of the foregoing, market risk is not considered to be a material risk.

 Capital Resources Disclosure

 Pillar 2 Requirements